MathThyMod/GP_emu_UQSA/README.md

 #### the kernel hyperparameters
-The kernel hyperparameters will be automatically constructted if the lists are left empty i.e.
+The kernel hyperparameters will be automatically constructed if the lists are left empty i.e.
 ```
 delta [ ]
 sigma [ ]